Ye-Huifang/crowdfundingApp/Phase 2 writeup.md

 # 2. Task Descriptions

 ## Task 2.1.
 Organization App caching
-We first Add a new Map instance variable `contributorNameCache` in the `DataManager` class.
+We first add a new Map instance variable `contributorNameCache` in the `DataManager` class.
 This Map was implemented as a HashMap to store the name of a contributor against their ID once fetched from the RESTful API.
 The cache is keyed by the contributor's ID and the value is the contributor's name.
 Then we also initialized `contributorNameCache` in the `DataManager` constructor.
 Finally, we changed the way the `attemptLogin` method retrieved the contributor's name.
 We first checked if `contributorNameCache` already contains the name for the current contributor's ID.
 If it did, we retrieve the contributor's name from the cache.
 If not, we call the `getContributorName` method to fetch the name from the API, and then store this value in `contributorNameCache` for future reference.

 ## Task 1.2.
 Organization (Java) App debugging